 System description and surgical protocol

 The PSNS comprises a navigation workstation that includes the following.
 (1) There is a user interface software responsible for image reading through three-dimensional (3D) reconstruction, pre-operative planning, spatial kinematic relationship calculation, and registration.
 (2) The PSNS uses infrared optical guidance systems to track the spatial position of surgical robots and patients.
 The infrared optical guidance system contains the following components: (i) an optical tracker that actively emits infrared light and performs stereo positioning through a dual camera (Figure 1); (ii) a marker sphere whose surface has a reflective coating with reflective properties for precise tool tracking; and (iii) a tool with a dynamic reference frame (DRF) that comprises a base and four marker spheres.
 To avoid the identification failure of the tracking system, each device has a unique DRF design and cannot be shared with each other.
-The DRF used includes a base frame (BF) attached to the base of the handpiece to confirm the handpiece position, an end-effector frame (EF) attached to the end of the handpiece to confirm the handpiece position, a fiducial frame (FF) anchored on the patient’s bone to confirm the patient’s position, and a probe whose tip is used to confirm the target position in 3D space.
+The DRF used includes a base frame (BF) attached to the base of the handpiece to confirm the handpiece position, an end-effector frame (EF) attached to the tool tip of the handpiece to confirm the handpiece position, a fiducial frame (FF) anchored on the patient’s bone to confirm the patient’s position, and a probe whose tip is used to confirm the target position in 3D space.
 (3) There is a handpiece comprising a six degrees of freedom (DOF) Stewart platform, with one end of the robot equipped with an operation tool used for drilling the screw path.
 The handpiece is a robotic-assisted navigation system that assists surgeons toward the accurate placement of implants, such as pedicle screws, or positioning of surgical tools during spinal surgery.
 The movement of the surgical target is tracked as the robot automatically compensates for the correct target.
 The robot is designed as a semi-active system that offers surgical tool guidance; however, the actual surgery is performed by surgeons.
 The operating principle and equipment are illustrated in Figure 2.

 PSNS is indicated for procedures including but not limited to the following sample procedures: (i) open, minimally invasive, or percutaneous spinal surgery; (ii) spinal surgery site for thoracic, lumbar, or sacral vertebrae; (iii) posterior spinal fusion for trauma, degenerative stenosis disease, instability, spondylolisthesis, herniated disc, tumor, infection, or spinal deformity correction; (iv) placement of temporary or permanent devices, such as k-wires or needles, while performing vertebroplasty, or either transforaminal or interlaminar percutaneous endoscopic lumbar discectomy; and (iv) bone tumor excision, including the ablation of osteoid osteoma or tumor biopsy, in which the robot directed needles or guidewires to a given vertebral location.
 This procedure is contraindicated for those with an inability to tolerate anesthesia, surgical procedure, or when satisfactory navigation images have not been acquired.